By Tim Lambert

 Washing in the Ancient World

 The Egyptians are known for their cleanliness (they bathed frequently) and they used many cosmetics.
 Meanwhile in Babylon before 2,000 BC a form of soap was made.
 The Greeks knew that diet and exercise and keeping clean were important for health.
-The Greeks even invented a form of shower, which sprayed bathers with water.
+The Greeks even invented a form of a shower, which sprayed bathers with water.

 Most Greeks washed in a bowl on a pedestal called a louterion though the rich sometimes had bathrooms.
 People rubbed themselves with olive oil and then rubbed it off with a tool called a strigil.

 The Romans also knew that dirt encourages disease and they appreciated the importance of cleanliness.
 They built aqueducts to bring clean water into towns.
 In Roman towns, an important building was the public baths.
 In Roman times people went to the baths not just to get clean but also to socialize.
 Roman Baths consisted of a frigidarium or cold room, a epidarium or warm room, and a caldarium or hot room.
 You usually finished with a dip in a cold pool.
 To clean themselves Romans rubbed their skin with oil and scraped it off with a tool called a strigil.
 (The Romans also made soap).